a16z-infra/ai-town/fly/README.md

    This admin key will be used to authorize the CLI and access the dashboard.

-4. In the root directory of the AI Town repository (`cd ../..`), create a `.env.local` file with the following variables:
+4. In the root directory of the Cozy Cafe repository (`cd ../..`), create a `.env.local` file with the following variables:

    ```sh
    CONVEX_SELF_HOSTED_URL="<fly-backend-url>"